NikolausBerl/UDACITY_Collaboration_And_Competition_Project/report.md

 The main points of the Code adaptation were:
 * Creating two agent-objects
 * Extract the environment information of each agent
-* Feed these data to the agent-objects (actor.- and critic Network), whereby the critic-network resceives the action-information of the other agent.
+* Feed this data to the agent-objects (actor.- and critic Network), whereby the critic-network resceives the action-information of the other agent.
 These needed some changes in the method.py-Module.
 * Create a **unique** Replay-Buffer